ptrktn/python-netsyslog3/README.md

 README
 ======

-netsyslog enables you to construct syslog messages and send them (via UDP) to a remote syslog server directly from Python.
+netsyslog3 enables you to construct syslog messages and send them (via UDP) to a remote syslog server directly from Python.
 Unlike other syslog modules it allows you to set the metadata (e.g. time, host name, program name, etc.) yourself, giving you full control over the